 In connection with the TTI acquisition, Sonus recorded deferred stock-based compensation of \$22,600,000 during the year ended December 31, 2001, related to the intrinsic value of unvested TTI stock options assumed by Sonus.
 This deferred compensation is recognized as an expense over the remaining vesting period of the underlying stock options of up to four years.
-Additionally, Sonus recorded \$55,196,000 of deferred stock-based compensation on 3,000,000 shares awarded to TTI employees under the 2000 Retention Plan, based on the fair value of the Sonus common stock on the closing date of the acquisition.
-This deferred compensation is being expensed ratably over the approximate two-year vesting period of the retention shares and was adjusted for changes in the fair value of Sonus common stock on the date the specific escrow release conditions were satisfied.
+Additionally, Sonus recorded \$55,196,000 of deferred stock-based compensation on 3,000,000 shares awarded to TTI employees under the 2000 Retention Plan, based on the fair value of Sonus common stock on the closing date of the acquisition, adjusted for changes in the fair value of Sonus' common stock on the date the related specific escrow release conditions were satisfied (Note 3).
+This deferred compensation is being expensed ratably over the approximate two-year vesting period of the retention shares.
 Upon termination of an employee, the remaining deferred compensation associated with the retention shares is expensed.

-Sonus has valued the stock options and the issuances of restricted common stock to non-employees based upon the fair market value of the services rendered where Sonus believes the value of these services is more readily determinable than the value of the options or restricted stock.
+Sonus has valued stock options and issuances of restricted common stock to non-employees based upon the fair market value of the services rendered where Sonus believes the value of these services is more readily determinable than the value of the options or restricted stock.
 All other grants of options and issuances of restricted stock to non-employees are valued based upon the Black-Scholes option pricing model.
-As of March 31, 2002, Sonus has 135,000 stock options and 120,000 shares of restricted common stock outstanding to non-employees.
+As of June 30, 2002, Sonus has 35,000 shares of restricted common stock outstanding to non-employees.
 In accordance with Emerging Issues Task Force 96-18, Sonus will record the value at the time the services are provided.

-Sonus recorded stock-based compensation of \$5,743,000 and \$15,423,000 for the three months ended March 31, 2002 and 2001.
-Stock-based compensation expense for the three months ended March 31, 2002 includes \$381,000 related to the write-off of deferred compensation with respect to shares held by terminated employees impacted by the restructuring plan (Note 2).
-Sonus expects stockbased compensation expense to impact its results through fiscal 2004.
+Sonus recorded stock-based compensation expense of \$5,950,000 and \$13,847,000 for the three months ended June 30, 2002 and 2001 and \$11,693,000 and \$29,270,000 for the six months ended June 30, 2002 and 2001.
+Stock-based compensation expense for the three and six months ended June 30, 2002 includes \$1,029,000 and \$1,410,000 related to the write-off of deferred compensation with respect to shares held by terminated employees impacted by the restructuring plan (Note 2).
+Sonus expects stock-based compensation expense to impact its results through fiscal 2004.